x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 walls could increase traffic flow through halls 1 and 2.
-This data could also be used to increase fire mitigation measure such as fire extinguishers and sprinklers down these halls, as they are the most viable means of exit and should be as clear as possible to facilitate pedestrian traffic to safety
+This data could also be used to increase fire mitigation measures such as fire extinguishers and sprinklers emplacement down these halls, as these paths are the most viable means of exit and should be as clear as possible to facilitate pedestrian traffic to safety